An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

-Our approach to addressing class imbalance decidedly utilized class weighting strategies that can be applied consistently across model architectures.
-This methodological choice enabled fair comparison but may have inadvertently disadvantaged DL methods that could benefit from specialized techniques like focal loss~\cite{lin2017focal}, progressive resampling, or adversarial training approaches designed for neural networks.
+Class imbalance mitigation was decidedly limited to weighting strategies that can be applied consistently across trainable model families, allowing comparisons under a unified experimental framework.
+This choice may nevertheless disadvantage certain neural architectures that could benefit from more specialized imbalance-aware techniques such as focal loss~\cite{lin2017focal}, curriculum sampling, progressive resampling, or self-supervised pre-training.
+In addition, the behavior of inference-based foundation models under alternative imbalance mitigation or calibration strategies remains insufficiently understood and warrants further investigation.